 Avoid these mortgage lending process issues to win repeat business and referrals

-We scoured the internet for a review of the most common complaints that are leveled at loan officers about the mortgage lending process.
+We scoured the internet to determine the most common complaints that are leveled at loan officers about the mortgage lending process.
 We looked at not just what borrowers had to say, but Realtors as well.

 1. Poor communication

 Poor communication, or a lack of responsiveness, is the most common complaint in the mortgage lending process.
-Both borrowers AND real estate agents want to know that the lines of communication are open when they have a question or need an update.
+Both borrowers and referral partners, namely Realtors, want to know that the lines of communication are open when they have a question or need an update.
 The phrase used most commonly in negative reviews is: "calls and emails were not returned within a reasonable timeframe".

 In the discussion forums that we investigated, Realtors complained that when a loan officer doesn’t communicate well, the Realtor themselves become the person in the crosshairs of the borrower(s).
 This is a surefire way to alienate a referral partner and give them no choice but to send their business elsewhere.

 It’s hard to always be on top of every call and email that comes into the office.
 One way to help lighten the load is to preemptively answer many of the questions before they’re even asked.

 Borrowers know when they start the lending process that there will be quite a bit of personal documentation required of them.
 It takes time to gather your bank statements, pay stubs, tax returns, etc, and then more time to organize the docs to send to their LO.
 From a borrower’s perspective, this is the most time-consuming and tedious aspect of the mortgage origination process.

 After finishing all of that, being told that the LO either can’t find, or lost, or “never received”, your documents is definitely one of the most frustrating experiences a borrower can go through.
 Even more damaging to the business relationship is when delays (see #3 below) push a loan application past certain thresholds that then force a borrower to submit new, updated documents.